 As well as the two main types of ISAs for adults, there’s a third kind of ISA which is just for children.
 Junior ISAs are a great way to save for your child’s future, whether that’s university fees, a first car or getting onto the property ladder.
 You can start saving into a junior ISA as soon as a child is born and they can’t get hold of the money until they’re 18.
 It’s a great way to build a little nest egg for the future.

-The allowance for children is lower – for a junior ISA you can save up to £4,080 a year.
+The allowance for children is lower – for a junior ISA you can save up to £4,368 a year for 2019/20.

 Anything else I need to know?